eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 This release adds the following **improvements**:

-* Warn the user the Fast DDS Statistics module needs to be enable.
+* Warn the user the Fast DDS Statistics module needs to be enabled.
 * Update documentation regarding :class:`locator` specification.
 * Fix destruction error in the Database's queue thread.